Travel.State.Gov > Passport Operations in Response to COVID-19

 8. Why did you cash my check if you are not updating my passport status?

-One of the first steps in the process is handling passport fees.
-Although we can process fees remotely, we are not able to handle secure documents such as birth certificates at home.
+One of the first steps in our process is handling passport fees at a central facility which receives your application, supporting documents, and payment by mail.
+While we can process payments at this first step of our process, we are not able to handle secure documents such as birth certificates remotely.
 Your applications and documents with personally identifiable information are secure.
-We cannot further process these applications until our staff return to our passport agencies and centers.
+We will further process your application as our staff return in phases to our passport agencies and centers.

 9. Can I expedite my passport?